The part of AI SDK 6 that mattered to me was not that it added another agent API. It made approval feel like normal product work.

-The button is the least interesting part.
+the approval button is the least important part

 type ToolApprovalState =